saltyrtc/saltyrtc-meta/Task-WebRTC.md

   signalling channel.
 The client MUST update its internal list of excluded Data Channel IDs by new values of the other client's list.
 * The *max_size* field MUST contain either `0` or a positive integer.
-  The minimum of both clients' maximum size SHALL be stored to be used for data channel communication.
+  If one client's value is `0` but the other client's value is greater than `0`, the larger of the two values SHALL be stored to be used for data channel communication.
+Otherwise, the minimum of both clients' maximum size SHALL be stored.

 # Message Structure